 Mississippi continues to be one of just two states (the other is Indiana) where the cost of cost-sharing reductions is spread across plans at all metal levels (broad loading), instead of being added only to silver plan rates (silver loading).
-West Virginia also took that approach through 2021, but has transitioned to a silver loading approach for 2022.
+West Virginia also took that approach through 2021, but transitioned to a silver loading approach as of 2022.
 Mississippi’s Insurance Department confirmed that the broad load approach is still being used for 2023.